CSUEB-CS351/Instructions/Installing_Docker_Windows.md

   * Again from the Windows Search Type "powershell" then right-click on `Windows PowerShell` and then `Run as administrator`.
   * In the PowerShell window run "wsl --set-default-version 2".
-  * Next install a Linux distribution from the [Microsoft Store](https://aka.ms/wslstore).
-I recommend Ubuntu.
-    This will take several minutes to download and install.
-  * You will be asked to set up a Linux user.
-I recommend the same username you use for Windows.
-  * You will now be able to run Linux commands in the Ubuntu terminal window.
-I recommend pinning the Ubuntu icon to the taskbar.
 * Now you can install [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
   * Download the Docker Desktop for Windows installer from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)